Lung Cancer

 The symptoms of lung cancer usually do not appear until the disease is fairly advanced and in a non-curable stage.
 The early symptoms of lung cancer (persistent cough, chest pain and shortness of breath) are similar to other lung problems such as an infection or long-term effects of smoking and are not taken notice of.
 This often delays the diagnosis.

-Recommended tests/ Early detection for Lung Cancer
+Screening for Lung Cancer

 Screening means use of tests to detect a disease in patients who do not have symptoms of the disease.
 For lung cancer, three tests have been studied for use as screening tests: